gha3mi/forcad/README.md

 ## Roadmap

 This roadmap outlines upcoming features and enhancements for ForCAD.
-Feel free to contribute to these tasks or suggest new ideas!
+Contributions and suggestions are welcome!

 - v0.2.0:
     - [x] Add `insert_knots()` method for curves, surfaces and volumes.